camatcode/ex_ftp/README.md

       }
  ```

+If, after completing the full workflow, the endpoint responds with **HTTP 200**, the user is considered authenticated.

+Additionally, if configured, ex_ftp can call out to a separate endpoint that performs digest auth to check that a user
+is still considered valid.
 -------

 ### Authenticator: Bearer Token Auth

-When `authenticator` is `ExFTP.Auth.BearerAuth`, ex_ftp call out to an HTTP endpoint that implements
-[Bearer Tokens](https://swagger.io/docs/specification/v3_0/authentication/bearer-authentication/) with the user's
-supplied credentials.

-If the endpoint responds with **HTTP 200**, the user is considered authenticated.

-Additionally, if configured, ex_ftp can call out to a separate endpoint that performs bearer auth to check that a user
-is still considered valid.

 > [!NOTE]
 > This is helpful when the "user" is actually a system or process.
 >
 > `username` isn't important for a Bearer token; though a provided username is still held on to.

+When `authenticator` is `ExFTP.Auth.BearerAuth`, ex_ftp call out to an HTTP endpoint that implements
+[Bearer Tokens](https://swagger.io/docs/specification/v3_0/authentication/bearer-authentication/) with the user's
+supplied credentials.

 ```elixir
      config :ex_ftp,